savonet/book/workflow.md

 ### Removing tracks and metadata

-In order to remove the tracks of a source, the `merge_track` operator can be
-used: it takes a source `s` as argument and returns the same source with the track boundaries removed.
+In order to remove the tracks indications from a source, the `merge_track` operator can be used: it takes a source `s` as argument and returns the same source with the track boundaries removed.

 Similarly, `drop_metadata` removes all metadata from a source.
 This can be useful if you want to "clean up" all the metadata before inserting your own, as